Fannon/mobo/README.md

 ```

 ### Installation
-mobo should be installed on the machine you're developing your model on.
-It doesn't have to be installed on the server itself.
+In most cases mobo should be installed locally on the machine the model is developed on.
+It is possible to install and use mobo on a server for more advanced use cases, like automatic deployment.

 First install mobo and create a default project structure:
 ```sh